 Different From Any Other Rifle?

-Some would argue that AR15s are used by hunters, however this is part of a larger effort to justify assault rifles by adoption into the hunting community.
+Some would argue that AR15s are used by hunters, however as I’ve mentioned, this is part of a larger inside effort to justify assault rifles by means of adoption into the hunting community.
 A hunting version of an AR15 could be made functionally less lethal as hunters are limited to five rounds; this would look more like a California compliant AR15, in which the magazine well were welded shut, and the rifle would have to be manually loaded with five rounds at a time.
 If hunters insist that they require the AR15 platform to hunt a deer, the detachable magazine can and should be eliminated from the design to justify this.
 California has already proven this is possible, and the rifle can not accommodate a 30rd magazine, even if one were purchased or 3D printed.

 My gun collection is a lot smaller than it used to be.
 I used to own several of the AR-15s I’m referring to, as well as AR-10s (the .308 version of an AR-15).
 Some people buy them either because they’re ex-military and comfortable with the platform, but many more mistakenly for home defense, or for various domestic war scenarios (militia, civil war, invasion, disasters, and other doomsday plans).
 I bought mine because they’re fun to shoot at the range, and I was fascinated by the platform.
 I have extensive experience with how they work, how they don’t work, how to rebuild one, how to be safe with one, and how to disarm someone being reckless at the range with one.
 Unfortunately, most aren’t this well versed when they purchase an infantry rifle, and probably don’t know very much about them, or how to be safe with them.
+At the end of the day, a rifle being “fun to shoot” or fascinating isn’t a valid reason to leave them unregulated.
+After all, silencers and machine guns are fun too, but they are heavily regulated.

 The Assault Weapons Ban